 Change of lifestyle and diet, fatigue, body aches, labor, and delivery – even if pregnancy can be wonderful, it can also be quite overwhelming.
-Whether you are her spouse, boyfriend or co-parent, understanding and supporting Mom can make her pregnancy much easier.
-In fact, there are plenty of things that a dad-to-be can do to help.
+Whether you are her spouse, boyfriend, girlfriend or co-parent, understanding and supporting Mom can make her pregnancy much easier.
+In fact, there are plenty of things that a dad-to-be (or mom-to-be) can do to help.

 Help with the chores